 SECOORA continues to support ocean acidification and water quality monitoring at the Gray's Reef National Marine Sanctuary (GRNMS) as part of NOAA's international effort to quantify the effects of ocean acidification on the world's oceans.
 The sensors deployed at this station include pCo2, pH, dissolved oxygen (DO), turbidity, chlorophyll, salinity and water temperature.
-UGA and University of Delaware are responsible for the maintenance of the sensors on the buoy and field validation (ground-truthing) respectively.
+UGA is responsible for the maintenance of the sensors on the buoy.
 Partners on the GRNMS water quality and ocean acidification buoy include NOAA PMEL and NDBC as well as the USCG.